gXLg/big-brain/README.md

 * C translator to arm64 asm
 * a 'hello world' example
 * Bad Apple :)
-* Now a translator to C, written in brainfuck
+* Now a translator to C, written in brainfuck (not yet optimised)

 # Example